Rural Physician Leadership Program

 To learn more about the RPLP at University of Kentucky, speak to a representative from the admissions office, or contact Dr. Anthony D. Weaver, assistant dean for the Morehead campus, at:

-The program requires a seperate application but applications that are not accepted into the Rural Physician Leadership Program will be subsequently considered for the Lexington campus.
+The program requires a separate application but applications that are not accepted into the Rural Physician Leadership Program will be subsequently considered for the Lexington campus.